developingAlex/nodeserver-first_lesson/README.md

+## prereqs
+installed the REST Client by Huachao Mao for VSCode

+## steps
 after creating this code and verifying it works by visiting it in a browser and seeing it output in the terminal 'request recieved' ran the yarn init command

 ```javascript